redgeneLauren/HTMLcourse-sample/Content/Using Tables/UsingTables.facts.md

 - `table caption` - It is defined by the element `<caption>`.
 The `<caption>` elements sets the table caption.

-- `column group` - It is defined by the element `<colgroup>`.
-It is used to define specific properties for a group of columns in an HTML table.

-- `column` - It is defined by the element `<col>`.
-It is

-HTTML tables can manage the layout of the page using header section, body content and footer section.
+`HTML tables` can set layout of the page using header section, body content and footer section.

-These are the table groupings by page section using `an HTML table`":
+These are the `table groupings` by page section using an `HTML table`:

 - Group table header - It is defined by the element `<thead>`.
 It is used to group header content in an  HTML table.